Welcome to our guide to pot filler faucet types and pros and cons.

 This type of pot filler is a popular choice because it looks great against a backsplash, especially if you get an attractive finish.

-The advantage of installing the pot filler faucet on your wall is the saved space on your countertop, making it the ideal option for insufficient space, or your countertop is too far.
+The advantage of installing the pot filler faucet on your wall is the saved space on your countertop, making it the ideal option for insufficient space or if your countertop is too far.

 If you have a shared wall between your bathroom and your cooktop area, you might as well choose to install a wall mount version as you can easily tap on the cold-water line from your bathroom.